Chester City fans were dreaming about moving in to a multi-million pound new home before beating Brackley in the Buildbase FA Trophy on Saturday.

 Murphy, founder of city-based business rates firm Exacta Plc, is aiming to raise the capital with four other investors.

-Importantly for supporters, he says they will have no influence over the club, which will remain fan owned, with a percentage of any profits going back into the Blues.
+Importantly for supporters, he says they will have no influence over the football club, which will remain fan owned, with a percentage of any profits going back into the Blues.

 Murphy told Cheshire Live: “You’re talking two, three or four million pounds a year coming into this football club to help us get out of this league and the next league and we could support ourselves in League One easily.